Oracle Licensing

 11. Term License

-Allows use of the Oracle software for a limited term, typically one year.
+This license permits users to utilize Oracle software for a limited period, typically one year.
 After expiration, a new term license must be purchased to continue using the software.

 12. Unlimited License Agreement (ULA)